highland-farm/simple-quagga/README.md

 NPM scripts:

 - `npm start` to start snowpack dev server & launch examples in browser w/HMR for development
-- `npm run build` to bundle and binplace index.js, TS type declarations, and working examples folder in dist
+- `npm run build` to transpile to ./lib, check/write TS type declarations to ./types, & bundle esm/iife w/working examples folder to ./dist
 - `npm run lint` to check linting rules; also run as part of build (but not git hooks for now)
 - `npm run pretty:check` to check Prettier rules; not run automatically for now
 - `npm run pretty` to apply Prettier rules; not run automatically for now